eduardoamendola/CloudFormation/README.md

 * cfn-hup.conf: Contains Stack name and AWS credentials that the cfn-hup daemon targets
 * hooks.conf: Contains the user actions that the cfn-hup daemon calls periodically.
 The hooks configuration file is loaded at cfn-hup daemon startup only, so new hooks will require the daemon to be restarted.
 A cache of previous metadata values is stored at /var/lib/cfn-hup/data/metadata_db (not human readable)—you can delete this cache to force cfn-hup to run all post.add actions again.

+### CFN-Get-Metadata

+A way to retrieve the metadata from a resource inside a stack, to be used by the cfn-get-metadata helper script on the instances.
+It can be useful to set-up the userdata of an instance.

+It retrieves the values in a Json (unlike aws cloudformation cli commands).
+Example:

+$ cfn-get-metadata --access-key XXXX --secret-key XXXX --stack ec2-bootstrapped-webserver --resource WebServerSecurityGroup --region eu-west-1
+{
+    "Object1": "whatever1",
+    "Object2": "whatever2"
+}

+If using the -f to pass the credential-file parameter, it must have the following format (that's different than the typical cli credential file in ~/.aws/credentials):

+AWSAccessKeyId=XXXXXXXX
+AWSSecretKey=XXXXXXXX

+### CFN-Signal

+A way to send signals to a resource in the stack (like a WaitConditionHandler, as part of a WaitCondition resource).
+It's used with the command cfn-signal and it can send customized error messages to stack too (-r or --reason attributes).

 ## Custom Resources

+* It's essentialy an SNS topic that's subscribed as a token.
 * It's done with the AWS::CloudFormation::CustomResource or Custom::String resource type
 * It requires a ServiceToken property, it can define either a SNS topic or a Lambda function.
 * CloudFormation sends requests to the Custom Resources in a JSON format that requires many fields, like RequestType (create/update/delete), ResponseURL(s3 bucket pre-signed url), StackID, RequestID, resourcetype, ResourceProperties, LogicalResourceId, etc. Here's an example of a Custom Resource Request Object: